 Remember when we said that sunscreens only provide the labeled level of SPF when applied “exactly as directed”?
 Let’s talk more about what that means.

 The first thing to remember when applying your sunscreen is that you’re probably not applying enough.
 Experts estimate that most people only apply between 25% and 50% of the recommended amount.
-SPF tests are based on the presence of 2 milligrams of sunscreen for each square centimeter of skin’s surface.
+SPF tests are based on the presence of 2 milligrams of sunscreen for each square centimeter of the skin’s surface.

 In simpler terms, that equates to roughly a quarter-sized dollop for your face and a shot glass worth for your body.
 Consider SPF face primer and additional SPF products for additional face protection.
 Be sure to get very exposed areas, including your neck, ears, nose, and the tops of your feet.

 Reapply, Reapply, Reapply

 Here’s the thing about applying sunscreen: just doing it once simply isn’t enough.
 Reapply your sunscreen every 90 minutes.
 If you’ve been doing a lot of physical activity, sweating, swimming, or towel drying yourself, reapply sunscreen immediately and consider sports sunscreen for total protection.

 Remember that sunscreen isn’t only a must on sunny days.
 Whether sunny or cloud, rain or shine, sunscreen is a vital part of your daily routine.